 Annual giving and support from major foundations allow us to offer substantial financial aid packages to qualified students.

 Tallulah Falls School awards more than $3 million dollars in need-based financial aid to 70 percent of our student body.
-We also award merit scholarships to 80 percent of our students annually based on their incoming grade point averages.
+We also award merit scholarships students annually based on their incoming grade point averages.
+The merit awards range from $500 to $1,000.

 It is important to note the Admissions Committee and the Financial Aid Committee make decisions regarding admissions and financial aid independently.